AzyshFotbnxe/loot-quest-helper/README.md

 ## Future features:
 (These ~~will never~~ may not be actually implemented)
-* Multithreading
-    Allows user interrupt the input when something goes wrong.
 * Customized hotkey binding
     Allows user to change what key they want to use in both Overwatch and in this helper.
 * (Very unlikely to be implemented) Automatically recognize save code from screenshot.